 For example: If your previous balance was $200 and you added $800, you will receive an email when your account balance reaches $150.

 Yes, you may configure Auto-Recharge in your billing section.
 You may select to be automatically charged to your account.
-This will ensure that Hola Spark will always be active on your site.
+This will ensure that Spark will always be active on your site.

 If you go over the allowed limits of the package you signed up for, you will be charged overage fees based on your rate card.
-If Hola sees that your overage fees are such that it would make more sense to upgrade your package (meaning - your total payment will be lower with a larger package), Hola will switch you over to the more economical package in the next billing period and notify you accordingly.
+If Spark sees that your overage fees are such that it would make more sense to upgrade your package (meaning - your total payment will be lower with a larger package), Spark will switch you over to the more economical package in the next billing period and notify you accordingly.

 A video preview is more engaging and increases CTR on video articles.

 Spark adds a negligible amount of overhead.
 In order to generate each

 of the video required to generate the Video Preview from your CDN.